Jbdu4493/oct23_cmlops_reco_films_helm/Readme.md

 ## Introduction

-This MLOps project combines the power of Helm and ArgoCD to deploy a film recommendation system, developed as part of the `oct23_cmlops_reco_films` project, into a Kubernetes environment.
+This MLOps project combines the power of Helm and ArgoCD to deploy a film recommendation system into a Kubernetes environment.
+It is a part of the [movie-recommander](https://github.com/Chadiboulos/movie-recommander/tree/main) Datascientest project.
 Leveraging Helm charts from `oct23_cmlops_reco_films_helm`, it offers a streamlined and scalable approach to deploying and managing the film recommendation service.

 ![Recofilm_architecture](https://github.com/Jbdu4493/oct23_cmlops_reco_films_helm/assets/88548265/7aa3d3db-ef1e-4786-a2bf-da8dd091731f)